 An overview of safety, health, and environmental issues in the performance of all job tasks.
-Topics include components of a typical plant safety and environmental program; the role of a process technician in relation to safety, health, and environmental equipment uses.
+Topics include components of a typical plant safety and environmental program: the role of a process technician in relation to safety. health, and environment; and safety, health, and environmental equipment uses.